greyqz/GGLocker/README.md

 There are two modes, one is "Unlocked" and the other is "Locked".

 ### "Unlocked" mode
 You can add password and lock the folder by typing 1 (Set a password and lock).
 The password can be more than one line.
+Type a line "!!!" as the end of password.

 This is a password example: